arsifal contains a number of special effects, such as the suspension of

 misreckoning, the highly-gifted man to whom I owe the whole stage-mounting of Parsifal, as formerly of the Nibelung pieces -- and who was torn from us

-by sudden death before the full completion of his work -- had calculated the speed of the so-called Wandeldekoration (moving scenery) in the first and third acts
+by sudden death before the full completion of his work -- had calculated the speed of the so-called Wandeldekoration (moving scenery) in the first and third

-When we discovered the mistake, it was too late to so alter the unusually complicated mechanism as to
+When we discovered the mistake, it was too late to so alter the unusually complicated mechanism as

-and quite a different manner from the first -- we all agreed that the danger of an ill effect must be obviated by complete omission ...
+more delightful and quite a different manner from the first -- we all agreed that the danger of an ill effect must be obviated by complete omission ...

 he above account is not, of course, the entire story.